 - This investigation is conducted in accordance with the International Trade Administration Commission Act, 2002, (the ITA Act), the World Trade Organisation Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade, 1994 (the Anti-Dumping Agreement) and the International Trade Administration Commission of South Africa Anti-Dumping Regulations (ADR). - 1.2 The application was lodged by International Trade Services (ITS), on behalf of Scaw Metals Chain Products (the Applicant), being the only manufacturer of the subject product in the SACU. - 1.3 The application was accepted by the Commission as being properly documented in accordance with Article 5.2 of the Anti-Dumping agreement on 05 December 2007.
-The trade representative of the country concerned was advised accordingly. - 1.4 The Commission formally initiated an investigation into the alleged dumping of welded link steel chain originating in or imported from the PRC pursuant to Notice No. 35 which was published in Government Gazette No. 29547 on 26 January 2007. - 1.5 The investigation period for dumping is from 1 July 2005 to 30 June 2006.
-The injury investigation involved evaluation of data for the period 1 January 2003 to 30 June 2006. - 1.6 The SACU industry consists of only one producer of the subject product, namely Scaw Metals Chain Products, who submitted the information contained in this submission. - 1.7 The following importer responded in full to the Commission's importers questionnaire and its information was verified: - L and G Tools and Machinery Distributors. - 1.8 The following foreign manufacturers responded in full to the Commission's exporters questionnaire and their information was verified: - Sichuan Longchan Hongfa Chain Produce Co Ltd (Sichuan) - Rudong Chain Works
+The trade representative of the country concerned was advised accordingly. - The Commission formally initiated an investigation into the alleged dumping of welded link steel chain originating in or imported from the PRC pursuant to Notice No. 35 which was published in Government Gazette No. 29547 on 26 January 2007. - 1.5 The investigation period for dumping is from 1 July 2005 to 30 June 2006.
+The injury investigation involved evaluation of data for the period 1 January 2003 to 30 June 2006. - 1.6 The SACU industry consists of only one producer of the subject product, namely Scaw Metals Chain Products, who submitted the information contained in this submission. - 1.7 The following importer responded in full to the Commission's importers questionnaire and its information was verified: - L and G Tools and Machinery Distributors. - 1.8 The following foreign manufacturers responded in full to the Commission's exporters questionnaire and their information was verified: - Sichuan Longchan Hongfa Chain Produce co Ltd - Rudong Chain Works

-- 1.9 After considering all parties' comments, the Commission made a preliminary determination that the subject product (excluding that imported from Sichuan Longchan Hongfa Chain Produce Co Ltd) was being dumped on the SACU market and the SACU industry is suffering material injury as a result. - 1.10 As the Commission considered that the SACU industry would continue to suffer material injury during the course of the investigation if provisional payments were not imposed, it decided to request the Commissioner for South African Revenue Service to impose provisional payments for a period of twenty-six weeks. - 1.11 After considering all parties' comments in respect of the preliminary determination and the "essential facts" letters, the Commission made a final determination to recommend to the Minister of Trade and Industry that definitive anti-dumping duties be imposed on welded link steel chain originating in or imported from the PRC (excluding those imported from Sichuan).
+- 1.9 After considering all parties' information, the Commission made a preliminary determination that the subject product (excluding those imported from Sichuan Longchan Hongfa Chain Produce co Ltd) was being dumped on the SACU market and the SACU industry is suffering material injury as a result. - 1.10 As the Commission considered that the SACU industry would continue to suffer material injury during the course of the investigation if provisional payments were not imposed, it decided to request the Commissioner for South African Revenue Service to impose provisional payments for a period of twenty-six weeks. - 1.11 The Commission therefore indicated that it was considering making a final determination to recommend to the Minister of Trade and Industry that definitive anti-dumping duties be imposed on the subject product, after considering comments to this preliminary report.